-As a junior research group leader you will use the infrastructure and administration of the research institute at which you are based.
+As a research group leader you will use the infrastructure and administration of the research institute at which you are based.
 However, you also have access to your own funds for human resources and materials that enable you to realise an independent research project and lead a team of doctoral students and postdoctoral researchers.

 If the position is based at a university and possibly even established as a junior professorship, it can also involve the supervision of doctoral students and teaching duties.

-As a rule, an evaluation of the junior research group will take place after three to four years.
+As a rule, an evaluation of the research group will take place after three to four years.

-Anyone who has led a junior research group at a non-university research institute or a university has already demonstrated they have the ability to manage staff, to independently realise a research project and to assume budget responsibility.
+Anyone who has led a research group at a non-university research institute or a university has already demonstrated they have the ability to manage staff, to independently realise a research project and to assume budget responsibility.
 They can therefore perform the additional academic services that have to be proven for appointment to a university professorship.

-Junior research group leaders generally have promising career prospects.
+Postdoctoral research group leaders generally have promising career prospects.
 Almost three quarters of all Max Planck Research Group leaders succeed in gaining promotion to a university professorship or being appointed as a Max Planck director.
 The leaders of Helmholtz Young Investigators Groups have favourable prospects: their positions are linked with a tenure track option.